Quansight-Labs/quansight-labs-site/posts/2022/02/what-do-we-need-to-write.md

 ### Avoiding diminishing returns

-Now let's pretend we've navigated the above obstacles and have something (however messy) on the page.
+Now let's pretend we've navigated around the above obstacles and have something (however messy) on the page.
 In most cases, that is only the first step.

 When you are maintaining projects, juggling your community commitments, and maybe even already writing documentation, how do you make good use of your time while writing?
 How do you get it from *started* to *finished*?
-This was another theme our team expressed:
+This was another theme our team discussed, which can be distilled into the following:

-- The hardest part of writing is finishing it (especially when writing it over a long period of time).
+- The hardest part of writing is finishing it (especially when writing something over a long period of time).
-- I can't afford to spend 6 hours on one sentence (and can easily do so).
+- I can't afford to spend 6 hours on one sentence (but can easily  end up doing so).
 - Being responsible for what you say on a company blog can be stressful.
 - If I haven't looked at my drafts in a while, I don't usually find anything there that I feel is worth continuing on.

 ### Maybe it's not so bad

-Some of the authors' favorite part of these lists is that many of the obstacles complement each other!
+Some of the authors' favorite parts of these lists is that many of the obstacles complement each other!
 Just like there isn't one single kind of author, there isn't one single set of needs people have in order to write.
 Do we need people or do we need alone time?
 Do we need the force of deadlines or